fumes/fumes.11ty/src/articles/naturals.md

   - visual
 license: CC_BY_NC_ND
 thumb: naturals.jpg
-excerpt: "Naturals is a new work By Rokma shot in Thailand some time ago.
+description: "Naturals is a new work By Rokma shot in Thailand some time ago.
 Some say there is God guiding children.
 Surely they do express this ice cream moment beautifully..."
 image: /assets/p/articles/photo-journalism/naturals/naturals-photo-by-rokma.jpg
 ---
 Naturals is a new work By Rokma shot in Thailand some time ago.
 Some say there is God guiding children.
 Surely they do express this ice cream moment beautifully...